-The impact of tax increment financing on overlapping taxing districts consists primarily of the property tax revenues foregone on permanent rate levies and local option levies as applied to the growth in assessed value in the Area.
-These projections are for impacts estimated through FYE 2046, and are shown in Tables 16a and 16b.
+The impact of tax increment financing on overlapping taxing districts consists primarily of the property tax revenues foregone on permanent rate levies as applied to the growth in assessed value in the Area.
+These projections are for impacts estimated through FYE 2046, and are shown in Tables 17a and 17b.

 Revenue sharing is part of the 2009 legislative changes to urban renewal and means that, at thresholds defined in ORS 457.470, the impacted taxing jurisdictions will receive a share of the incremental growth in the area.
 The share is a percentage basis dependent upon the tax rates of the taxing jurisdictions.
 The first threshold is 10% of the original maximum indebtedness.
 At the 10% threshold, the Redevelopment Commission will receive the full 10% of the initial maximum indebtedness plus 25% of the increment above the 10% threshold and the taxing jurisdictions will receive 75% of the increment above the 10% threshold.
 The second threshold is set at 12.5% of the maximum indebtedness.
-Revenue sharing is not projected to commence for this urban renewal area.
+Revenue sharing is not projected to occur for this urban renewal area, as the Area is expected to cease collecting TIF prior to achieving the revenue sharing thresholds.